ionq/blqs/CONTRIBUTING.md

   enforce this.
 When a cirq upgrade adds gates, either wrap them (public cirq gates in `gates.py`, google gates in `google/`) or add them to the test exclusion set (private/testing gates).
-- **Type checking is advisory for now.** `ty` is wired into CI but non-blocking while its diagnostics on the dynamic build core are worked down; new hand-written code should still type-check cleanly where practical.
+- **Type checking with `ty` is a required gate** (`uv run ty check` must be clean).
+Tests, sample programs, and notebooks are excluded.
+Two modules that manipulate untyped dynamic objects have scoped rule overrides in `pyproject.toml`: the gast AST nodes used by the build rewrite, and cirq's dynamically-assigned gate constants.
+Prefer a real annotation over widening those overrides.

 ## Pull requests